moov-io/wire/README.md

 # moov-io/wire

 Moov's mission is to give developers an easy way to create and integrate bank processing into their own software products.
-Our open source projects are each focused on solving a single responsibility in financial services and designed around performance, scalability, and ease-of-use.
+Our open source projects are each focused on solving a single responsibility in financial services and designed around performance, scalability, and ease of use.

 Wire implements a reader, writer, and validator for FED Wire Messages ([FEDWire](https://en.wikipedia.org/wiki/Fedwire)) in an HTTP server and Go library.
 The HTTP server is available in a [Docker image](#docker) and the Go package `github.com/moov-io/wire` is available.